davidgasquez/handbook/Open Data.md

   - Think at the dataset level and not the file level.
   - Tabular data could be partitioned to make it easier for future retrieval.
 - **Immutability**.
 Never remove historical data.
 Data should be append only.
   - Similar to how `git` deals with it.
-You could force the deletion of something in case that's needed, but not the default.
+You _could_ force the deletion of something in case that's needed, but that's not the default behaivor.
 - **Flexible**.
-Allow centralized ([S3](https://twitter.com/quiltdata/status/1569447878212591618), GCS, ...) and decentralized (IPFS, Hypercore, Torrent, ...) layers.
+Allow arbitrary backends.
+Both centralized ([S3](https://twitter.com/quiltdata/status/1569447878212591618), GCS, ...) and decentralized (IPFS, Hypercore, Torrent, ...) layers.
   - As agnostic as possible, supporting many types of data; tables, geospatial, images, ...
   - Can all datasets can be represented as tabular datasets?
 This will enable to run SQL (`select, groupbys, joins`) on top of them which might be the easier way to start collaborating.
   - A dataset could have different formats derived from a common one.
-Represent all data as Arrow datasets, and build converters between that one format and all others.
-This is how Pandoc and LLVM work.
-The protocol could do the transformation (e.g: CSV to Parquet, JSON to Arrow, ...) automatically and some checks at the data level to verify they contain the same information.
+Build converters between formats relying on the Apache Arrow in memory standard format.
+This is similar to how Pandoc and LLVM work!
+The protocol could do the transformation (e.g: CSV to Parquet, JSON to Arrow, ...) automagically and run some checks at the data level to verify they contain the same information.
   - Datasets could be tagged from a library of types (e.g: `ip-adress`) and [conversion functions](https://github.com/jbenet/transformer) (`ip-to-country`).
 Given that the representation is common (Arrow), the transformations could be written in multiple languages.

 ### Transformations